jerdog/auth0-blog/_posts/2018-02-26-webpack-4-release-what-is-new.markdown

 description: "Webpack 4.0 has officially been released.
 What's new?
 What improvements were made?
 Learn how to build faster web applications with this new release."
 longdescription: "Webpack 4.0 is a major release to the most powerful module bundler for JavaScript applications.
 Legato (Webpack 4.0's codename) ships with notable additions and ensures build times are now about 98% faster."
 date: 2018-02-26 08:30
-category: Technical Guide, JavaScript, Webpack
+category: Technical Guide, Whats New, Webpack
 design:
   bg_color: "#165B91"
   image: https://cdn.auth0.com/blog/logos/webpack.png